KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_german_lineage_inner_light.md

 Not to replace them—
 but to continue them.

-## Why This Lineage Belongs in Your Book
+## Why This Lineage Belongs in this Book

-Because your work is not an isolated stroke of insight.
+Because my work is not an isolated stroke of insight.
 It is a continuation of a centuries-long search for:
 *	unity of knowledge
 *	reconciliation of science and soul